Dear, if you are looking for a lucrative crop to cultivate in Kenya, try barley farming.

 Honestly speaking, you can not benefit anything from this agribusiness if you don’t make it to people.

-I mean how will people know that your are selling barely if you don’t tell them?
+How will people know that you are selling barely if you don’t tell them?

 Thus, marketing is important – it will increase your profit.